OData/v3ProtocolDocument/OData Atom Format.markdown

 For a description of batch requests and responses please see [OData:Batch](ODataBatchProcessingFormat).

 # 2. Notational Conventions #

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [[RFC2119](http://tools.ietf.org/html/rfc2119 "Key words for use in RFCs to Indicate Requirement Levels")].

+## 2.1 Normative References ##

+- Normative reference to ATOM
+- Normative reference to ATOMPUB
+- Normative reference to OData:Core

 # 3. xml:base Attribute #